Last Updated on June 29, 2022 by Rebecca Huff

 Instead of promoting compact fluorescent light bulbs, governments should be insisting that manufacturers produce light bulbs that do not produce radio frequency or UV radiation and that are safe for the environment and for human health

-Dr. Havas' paper also includes a list of symptoms caused from radio wave sickness.
+Dr. Havas' paper also includes a list of symptoms caused by radio wave sickness.

 Do CFLs really last longer?